projectsbyif/openapis/pages/appendix-about-this-research.md

 ## Consent

+Some people want options to not share date about them Some people felt transparency about data access is not enough.
+They always want a choice.
+Some people felt that sharing data about them should always be a choice to opt in Some people want group consent for for data about both them and others

 <blockquote>“Good if my housemate has to ask me to access my data”</blockquote>
 <blockquote>“Good to ask because it’s my data”</blockquote>
 <blockquote>The whole cookies thing, it’s ridiculous, I want to say ‘don’t track’, not ‘I know you’re doing it’.</blockquote>